apache/spark/docs/howto/use-alternative-secrets-backend.rst

     }

 The YAML file structure is similar to that of a JSON.
 The key-value pair of connection ID and the definitions of one or more connections.
-The connection can be defined as a URI (string) or JSON object.
+In this format, the connection can be defined as a URI (string) or JSON object.
-For a guide about defining a connection as a URI, see:: :ref:`generating_connection_uri`.
-For a description of the connection object parameters see :class:`~airflow.models.connection.Connection`.
-The following is a sample YAML file.

 .. code-block:: yaml